surreydigitalservices/surreydigitalservices.github.io/_posts/2016-08-04-Improving_your_tertiary_classifications_with_OS_MasterMap_and_FME.md

 SET toid_status = 'END' WHERE toid_hits = 1 AND exists(SELECT 'x' FROM osmm_sandbox.mmbuild_25 as b where st_touches(a.wkb_geometry, b.wkb_geometry) and toid_hits = 2 );
 ```

-Filtering out building polygons less than 25 sq.m excludes garages and small ancillary buildings.
+Filtering out building polygons less than 25 sq.m excludes garages and small ancillary buildings, which can easily mess up the spatial query.
 This is not perfect; there are infact house with smaller than 25 sq.m, but it was a good starting point.

 To my shame, I never really progressed further than this project.
 Other projects ended up taking priority, and there were a few conditionals that needed to be met in the gazetteer first before phase two could be implemented.